Local energy estimates for the fractional Laplacian: Variational formulation and regularity

 \subsection{Sobolev regularity}

-The Lax-Milgram Theorem guarantees the well-posedness of \eqref{eq:weak_linear} in $\tHs$ if $f\in H^{-s}(\Omega)$.
+Well-posedness of \eqref{eq:weak_linear} in $\tHs$ if $f\in H^{-s}(\Omega)$ is a consequence of the Lax-Milgram Theorem.
 A subsequent question is what additional regularity does $u$ inherit for smoother $f$.
 For the sake of finite element analysis, here we shall focus on Sobolev regularity estimates.

-By now it is well understood that for smooth domains $\Omega$ and data $f$, solutions to \eqref{eq:Dirichlet} develop an algebraic singular layer of the form (cf. for example \cite{Grubb})
+By now it is well understood that for smooth domains $\Omega$ and data $f$, solutions to \eqref{eq:Dirichlet} develop an algebraic singular layer of the form (cf. for example \cite{Grubb,RosOtonSerra})